-- 1. Apply barking brake to disengage the security pin from the receptacle. - 2.
-Turn the ignition switch to the "OFF" position, and remove the ignition key for more safety. - 3.
-Deflate the inflatable seal by using the relieving shut-off valve located in the slide-out control panel.
+- 2. Turn the ignition switch to the "OFF" position, and remove the ignition key for more safety. - 3.
+Deflate the inflatable seal by using the relieving shut-off valve located in the slideout control panel.
 Turn the handle clockwise to deflate the seal.
 Make sure the pressure indicator reading is "0 psi".